 Have you tried aromatherapy?
 Many people find the scent of lavender helps them relax and fall asleep.
 Aromatherapy is the use of sweet-smelling essential oils and plant extracts to stimulate psychological or physical responses – such as relaxation and sleep.

-There is a wide range of aromatic oils out there but the scent of choice, if you want to sleep on a plane, is lavender.
+There is a wide range of aromatic oils out there but the scent of choice, for sleeping on a plane, is lavender.
 You can try dabbing a little lavender essential oil on the side of your hand and allowing its calming effect to help you drift off.

 FOOD & SLEEP